3 Food Business Models in Malaysia Compared: Real Startup Costs and Honest Profit (2026)

 Get in Touch

 Interested in starting a burger stall?
-Master Burger HQ offers complete burger stall packages with training, equipment, and patty supply from our own facility.
+Master Burger HQ offers complete burger stall packages with training, equipment, and halal patty supply from our own facility since 2012, with free delivery on stock orders.
+WhatsApp us to check availability in your area.